By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 - Sweetener is optional but mellows the turmeric flavor if you are not used to it in such concentrated form; the most healthful option is raw local honey.
-I use a single drop of liquid stevia; crushed, dried stevia leaves could also be used, but the sweetness varies.
+I use a single drop or two of liquid stevia extract; crushed, dried stevia leaves could also be used, but the sweetness varies.

 Try one of the 1 – 4 serving recipes first; then if you like it, make up the dry spice mix or paste for bulk storage of which you add a small amount to the milk before warming.

 *NOTE: This may stain blenders and counter tops.
 The color isn’t harmful and will eventually fade.
 Recipe can be halved or doubled if needed.